-&lt;sup>22 According to the relevant information available during the year of policy application (e.g. annual reports).
+22 According to the relevant information available during the year of policy application (e.g. annual reports).

-&lt;sup>23 World Resources Institute (2015), The GHG Protocol - A Corporate Accounting and Reporting Standard, USA
+23 World Resources Institute (2015), The GHG Protocol - A Corporate Accounting and Reporting Standard, USA

 For the thermal coal mining sector, we have set a 70% absolute on-balance sheet financed emissions reduction target, by 2030 from a 2020 baseline.
-The metric used is million tonnes of CO2 equivalent ('Mt CO2e').
-This is consistent with a global 1.5°C-aligned pathway, as defined by the IEA NZE 2021 scenario.
+The metric used is million tonnes of CO_2 equivalent ('Mt CO_2 e').
+This is consistent with a global 1.5°C-aligned pathway, in line with the IEA NZE 2021 scenario.